mattdho/vibe-coders-guide-to-the-singularity-or-what-to-do-when-the-robots-take-your-job/01-bullshit-jobs-age-of-automation.md

 Then the hospital implemented AI-powered documentation systems that could automatically generate compliance reports, track audit trails, and flag potential violations in real-time.
 Dr. Chen's careful, detail-oriented work was suddenly replaceable by software that never got tired or made transcription errors.

-"I used to catch things that could cost the hospital millions in fines," she says.
-"Now the AI catches more violations than I ever could, and it works 24/7."
+'I used to catch things that could cost the hospital millions in fines,' she says.
+'Now the AI catches more violations than I ever could, and it works 24/7.'

 **What they used to do:**
 - Write documentation